pattersam/citypulse-etl/docs/report.md

 The primary goal of this project is to get the raw CityPulse datasets into a single datastore that can be queried for visualisation and analysis.

-To this end, the desired outcome of the project is a functioning end-to-end MVP of the pipeline which takes the raw data, applies basic transformations, and populates a target database.
+To this end, the desired outcome of the project is a functioning end-to-end pipeline which takes the raw data, applies basic transformations, and populates a target database.
+This will be developed with minimum viable product (MVP) mindset that will focus on delivering a tool that can be easily adapted and improved as its use cases evolve.

-The main constraint on this project is time.
+The project is naturally constrained in both time and resources.
 It is being performed by a single developer over a weekend as a recruitment challenge.
-Therefore, only one iteration of design and development is being conducted.
-This means that while the primary goal is being achieved, there will be plenty of potential follow up work to further iterate, refine and improve the solution.
+Furthermore, the usual collaboration with the data analyst that the pipeline is being built for will not occur.
+For these reasons, only one iteration of design and development is being conducted.
+This means that while the primary goal will be achieved, there will be plenty of potential follow up work to further iterate, refine and improve the solution.

 In terms of technological constraints, since this project is starting from scratch and is being developed in isolation from any other systems, only open-source libraries and local computing resources are going to be used.
 However, technologies will be chosen that will enable the tool to be used with other databases and deployment environments.